RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

 # Disassembly

 To start disassembling the SNES the six Gamebit screws[^1].
+Note that you need a special tool for this operation: a Gamebit 4.5 mm screwdriver.

 <!-- MARK STOP -->

 **Footnotes**
-[^1]: Phillips pan head (5.6 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 9.0 mm
+[^1]: Phillips pan head (5.3 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 11.5 mm